moskwa - hotel Ukraina

 Moskwa

-The architecture of these buildings is simple as a socialist ideology.
+The architecture of Seven Sisters is simple as a socialist ideology.
 They’re characterised by monumentalism, symmetry and mandatory the Soviet star at the top.
 This style was meant to express not so much “elegance” as the power and strength of the working people!
 In short – modern Soviet design 😉

 Moskwa